 Alaska Housing Finance Corporation provides safe, decent and affordable public housing for low-income Alaskans.
 Housing is available at 29 sites in 13 communities across Alaska, typically with on-site management and maintenance staff and various on-site supportive services and skills training programs.
-Download our Public Housing Property Locations (PDF 47KB) for a list of locations to find housing in your area of interest.
+View our list of locations to find housing in your area of interest.

 Who is Eligible

 How it Works

 AHFC currently owns and operates more than 1,600 housing units statewide in a variety of bedroom sizes and types.
 Families pay a portion of their monthly income in rent, HUD subsidizes the balance of the rent.